nestjs/docs.nestjs.com/content/guards.md

 }
 ```

 > info **Hint** In the node.js world, it's common practice to attach the authorized user to the `request` object.
 Thus, in our sample code above, we are assuming that `request.user` contains the user instance and allowed roles.
 In your app, you will probably make that association in your custom **authentication guard** (or middleware).
-Check [this chapter](/security/authentication) for more infomration on this topic.
+Check [this chapter](/security/authentication) for more information on this topic.

 > warning **Warning** The logic inside the `matchRoles()` function can be as simple or sophisticated as needed.
 The main point of this example is to show how guards fit into the request/response cycle.